Leveraging Multi-Modal Information to Enhance Dataset Distillation: Related work

 \section{Related work}

-Dataset distillation was initially introduced together with model selection~\cite{wang2018dataset, such2020generative}.
-Subsequently, matching methods have been explored that reduce the distance between the training process on synthetic images and the same teacher model trained on the real data, such as Dataset Condensation with Gradient Matching (DC)~\cite{zhao2020dataset,zhao2021dataset,zhang2023accelerating}, Distribution Matching (DM)~\cite{zhao2023DM,zhao2023improved}, Matching Training Trajectories (MTT)~\cite{cazenavette2022dataset}, Sequential Subset Matching~\cite{du2023sequential}, and feature alignment of convolutional networks~\cite{wang2022cafe,sajedi2023datadam}.
-To improve performance, other approaches, such as factorization~\cite{liu2022dataset}, accumulated trajectory errors~\cite{du2023minimizing}, calibration techniques~\cite{zhu2023rethinking}, and Frequency Domain utilization~\cite{shin2023frequency} are also proposed.
-Because of the high-frequency noise in pixel space, \cite{zhao2022synthesizing, cazenavette2023generalizing} focus on synthesizing images in the latent space using pre-trained GAN-type generative models.
-Other methods address different phases of dataset distillation, such as the concept of the distillation space~\cite{liu2023fewshot}, the clustering process that selects real images for the following matching~\cite{liu2023dream}, and new matching metrics with mutual information~\cite{shang2024mim4dd}.
-Sun~\etal~\cite{sun2024diversity} proposed cropping patches from real images and concatenating high-scoring patches to generate synthetic images.
-Recently, several approaches have been proposed that involve training a diffusion model as part of the dataset distillation process.
-Su~\etal~\cite{su2024d} trained a latent diffusion model on prototypes rather than using traditional matching-based optimization, enabling the generation of more diverse and high-quality synthetic datasets.
-Gu~\etal~\cite{gu2024efficient} fine-tuned a diffusion model to generate realistic images while introducing a minimax criterion to simultaneously improve representativeness and diversity, ensuring a more balanced and informative synthetic dataset.
-For large-scale datasets like the full ImageNet-1K, While prior works have explored vision language methods~\cite{xu2024low, wu2023vision} on other datasets for dataset distillation.
+Following the initial model selection frameworks~\cite{wang2018dataset, such2020generative}, researchers have extensively explored matching-based methods designed to align the training dynamics on synthetic images with those trained on real datasets.
+Representative methods include Dataset Condensation with Gradient Matching (DC)~\cite{zhao2020dataset,zhao2021dataset,zhang2023accelerating}, Distribution Matching (DM)~\cite{zhao2023DM,zhao2023improved}, Matching Training Trajectories (MTT)~\cite{cazenavette2022dataset}, Sequential Subset Matching~\cite{du2023sequential}, and feature alignment approaches leveraging convolutional networks~\cite{wang2022cafe,sajedi2023datadam}.
+In parallel, various alternative approaches have been proposed to enhance distillation quality, including factorization techniques~\cite{liu2022dataset}, methods that minimize accumulated trajectory errors~\cite{du2023minimizing}, calibration strategies~\cite{zhu2023rethinking}, and frequency domain optimizations~\cite{shin2023frequency}.
+To address challenges associated with high-frequency noise prevalent in pixel space, several methods~\cite{zhao2022synthesizing,cazenavette2023generalizing,su2024d,gu2024efficient} synthesize images in latent spaces, utilizing pretrained generative models.
+While prior works have explored vision language methods~\cite{xu2024low, wu2023vision} on other datasets for dataset distillation.
 Our approach is the first to comprehensively leverage multi-modal data of the widely-used ImageNet-1K specifically for the dataset distillation process, demonstrating notable improvements over existing methods.